 I then pulled out another gloss white slab door from the rack and stood them side by side.
-“Which one do you prefer I asked?”
-Oh they said, the second one has a much smoother, glossier finish than the first they replied, we prefer that one.
-I then went on to pull out another white slab gloss door and placed it between the first two.
-Oh dear they said, the one we just chose looked greyer than the third door.
-After deliberations, they preferred that one now they said.
+"Which one do you prefer?"
+I asked.
+"Oh" they said, "the second one has a much smoother, glossier finish than the first" they replied, "we prefer that one."

 We then talked a bit about appliances and worktop options and it soon became clear to me that this couple were really in the market for a higher end designer modern kitchen.
 The brief was for top end Neff slide and hide ovens, induction hob and Silestone quartz work surfaces.

 I then went on to ask if they were looking for a cheaper door or would they prefer a high end quality door?
 What’s the difference they asked?
 Gloss kitchens can vary enormously in terms of quality and how long they"ll last.
 The three doors we have just looked at are considered budget doors I explained.
 The first door we looked was a vinyl wrapped gloss door and i then tilted the door under the light for them to take a closer look.
 I highlighted the faint lines running up and down the door where the gloss vinyl was pressed onto the MDF base and also pointed out the orange peel effect on the edge of the doors.
 We then closely examined a second door which had a liqueur paint finish.
 Although it had a much smoother, mirror like paint finish which they much preferred, I pointed out that the edge of the door was quiet sharp and had a visible edge round it.